 When you are happy, you will be asked to sign the consent form.
 You will only be vaccinated if you agree.
 Then the healthcare worker will inject the vaccine into your arm.
-You’ll need to stay for 20 minutes after to check you’re ok and they may ask you about side effects.
+You’ll need to stay for 15 minutes after to check you’re okay and they may ask you about side effects.

 Once the healthcare worker says you’re fine, you can leave and carry on with your day.

-You will be asked to get your second dose of the vaccine 3 weeks later.
-You get your best protection against COVID-19 after 2 doses of the vaccine.
+You're second dose of the vaccine will be booked for six weeks later.
+You get your best protection against COVID-19 after two doses of the vaccine.